raghunathreddymustur/SpringRest/readme.md

 1. HttpMessageConverter is an interface used by Spring to convert data between different formats.
-2. REST client can specify expected format in which data should be retrieved by usage of Accept Header, for example Accept: application/json.
-Client can also specify format in which data will be send by usage of Content-Type Header, for example Content-Type: application/xml.
+2. REST client can specify expected format in which data should be retrieved by usage of `Accept Header, for example Accept: application/json.` Client can also specify format in which data will be send by usage of` Content-Type Header``, for example Content-Type: application/xml.`
 3. Spring keeps list of HttpMessageConverters and for each request, data formats requested are being analyzed and cross referenced with methods implemented in Controllers.
 Whenever match is found Spring executes proper Controller